bastula/dicompyler/readme.txt

 -----------------

 dicompyler:
-A Python based radiation therapy research platform using the DICOM standard
+Extensible radiation therapy research platform and viewer for DICOM and DICOM RT.

 dicompyler is released under a BSD license.
 See the included license.txt file, or available online at: http://code.google.com/p/dicompyler/